-The PCI Express card is a potent upgrade path for anyone not wanting to go through the hassle of upgrading a motherboard.
-Just be prepared to ignore the included SATA6 ports unless your motherboard is on the ASUS qualified list.
+The PCI Express card is a potent upgrade for anyone not wanting to go through the hassle of upgrading a motherboard.
+Just be prepared to ignore the SATA6 ports unless your motherboard is on the ASUS qualified list.

 Not everyone can justify the cost and hassle associated with upgrading their motherboard to get USB 3.0; however, many are ready and willing to invest the couple moments and few dollars it takes to plug in a frugally priced PCI Express USB 3.0 card and upgrade their system.
 One such option for consumers is the Asus U3S6, which boasts not only two USB 3.0 ports but also ups the ante with a pair of SATA 6Gb/s ports.
 Is its reasonable asking price and potential power a combination worthy of your time?
 Let’s find out!

 The controller chips responsible for this versatility are the NEC D720200F for the dual external USB 3.0 ports and a Marvell SE9123 chip for the dual internal SATA 6Gb/s ports.
-All ports are of course backwards compatible with their earlier perspective standards.
+All ports are of course backward compatible with their earlier perspective standards.
 While it is unfortunate that the USB ports are external only and the SATA 6Gb/s ports are internal, this is a limitation of the controller chips and not an oversight on Asus’s behalf.

 There are only two caveats to the Asus U3S6, one minor and one major.
 The minor one is universal to all adapter cards in that you will need to install the NEC USB 3.0 and Marvel SATA drivers before you can take advantage of the USB 3.0 and SATA 6Gb/s ports.
 This is an extremely minor issue, as the drivers are included on the accompanying CD.
-The major caveat to the U3S6 is it does require a x4 PCI slot and not the more typical x1.
+The major caveat to the U3S6 is it does require an x4 PCI slot and not the more typical x1.

 On the positive side, the Asus U3S6 does not require any external power sources.
 It can draw all the required power from the PCI-E slot.
-This is a very nice feature as having to plug in a Molex connector to an expansion card does detract from clean look many users want and more importantly can impede the air flow to the PCB’s controller chips which they require to keep cool.
+This is a very nice feature as having to plug in a Molex connector to an expansion card does detract from the clean look many users want and more importantly can impede the airflow to the PCB’s controller chips which they require to keep cool.

 While the Seagate running on the Asus U3S6 did manage to eek past the SATA results one time, I consider this more an aberration than a true representation.
 If you remove sequential speed from the equation, as I have already looked in depth at that, what you see is a mild to moderate performance hit for the U3S6 and a moderate performance hit for the Gigabyte.
 So far, this is a clean sweep for the U3S6.

-This really does seal the deal as both synthetic and real world tests have consistently shown the Asus U3S6 to be a faster interface card.
+This really does seal the deal as both synthetic and real-world tests have consistently shown the Asus U3S6 to be a faster interface card.
 The fact that the card comes with SATA ports is at this point just icing on the cake.

-For this test an Asus P7P55D Premium with Intel 530 CPU and 4GB of ram was used.
+For this test, an Asus P7P55D Premium with Intel 530 CPU and 4GB of ram was used.
 All review items are plugged into the secondary PCI-E gen 2 x16 slot (running in x8 mode).
-In the first run the integrated SATA 6Gb/s port was used and in the second run the U3S6 was used.
+In the first run, the integrated SATA 6Gb/s port was used and in the second run, the U3S6 was used.

 The ease of installation and performance the Asus U3S6 combo card offers is going to be very tempting to many users with newer systems looking to get USB 3.0 capabilities.
 Why spend all that time and effort on upgrading a nearly new motherboard when doing so won’t really gain you anything in terms of USB 3.0 performance or number of ports?
-With that being said, if you are also looking for SATA 6 capabilities, this card is not an optimal solution unless your existing motherboard is on the extremely short Asus approved motherboard list.
+With that being said, if you are also looking for SATA 6 capabilities, this card is not an optimal solution unless your existing motherboard is on the extremely short Asus-approved motherboard list.